Wiznet/RP2040-HAT-C/examples/mqtt/subscribe/README.md

 6. Reset your board.

-7. If the MQTT subscribe example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico, connecting to the broker and subscribing to the subscribe topic.
+7. If the MQTT Subscribe example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico, connecting to the broker and subscribing to the subscribe topic.

 ![][link-see_network_information_of_raspberry_pi_pico_connecting_to_broker_and_subscribing_to_subscribe_topic_1]